raycast/extensions/extensions/obsidian/README.md

 <img width="1000" alt="Search Note Command" src="https://user-images.githubusercontent.com/67844154/178247431-2c8be700-7dca-469d-9c99-cd0fde565524.png">
 <img width="1000" alt="Search Note Command Tag Filter" src="https://user-images.githubusercontent.com/67844154/178251441-eeb0c4f9-c848-4899-aa12-62aae9ba3094.png">

 ### Actions for Search Note command

 It features several actions which you can trigger with these keyboard shortcuts (or search for them with `cmd + k`):

+**Open Note Actions:**
+Depending on the primary action set in preferences, the keyboard shortcuts can be different.

 - `enter` will open the note in "Quick Look"
 - `cmd + enter` will open the note in Obsidian
+- `Open in new Pane` will open the note in a new pane in Obsidian (only for vaults with advanced-uri plugin)

+**Other Actions:**

 - `opt + enter` will open the notes path in Finder
 - `opt + e` will let you edit the note (supports templates)
 - `opt + d` will let you delete the note